 The MCO shall maintain mechanisms to assess each enrollee identified as having special health care needs in order to identify any ongoing special conditions of the enrollee that require a course of treatment or regular care monitoring.
 In identifying enrollees with special health care needs, managed care entities may rely on information shared by ND.
 This includes Categories of Assistance, such as Supplemental Security Income (SSI) disabled only, to which enrollees are assigned by ND Medicaid, as well as information provided by other state agencies (consistent with § 438.208[c][1]).
-The MCO must share with other health plans serving the enrollee with special health care needs the results of its identification and assessment of the enrollee's needs to prevent duplication of those activities (consistent with § 438.208[b][3]) and protect enrollee privacy when coordinating such care (consistent with § 438.208[b][4]).
+The MCO must share with other health plans serving the enrollee with special health care needs the results of its identification and assessment of the enrollee's needs to prevent duplication of those activities (consistent with § 438.208[b][3]) and protect enrollee privacy when

+'''

+Review/Revision - Dated 01-03-2024 with CMS

+Review/Revision - Dated 01-01-2022 with CMS

-Review/Revision - Dated 01-01-2022 with CMS Review/Revision - Dated 01-01-2021 with CMS Review/Revision - Dated 01-01-2020 with CMS Review/Revision - Dated 01-01-2019 with CMS
+Review/Revision - Dated 01-01-2021 with CMS

+Review/Revision - Dated 01-01-2020 with CMS

+Review/Revision - Dated 01-01-2020 with CMS

+Review/Revision - Dated 01-01-2019 with CMS Approval August 6, 2019

-Review/Revision - Dated 01-01-2019 with CMS Approval August 6, 2019 Review/Revision - Dated 01-01-2018 with CMS Approval October 3, 2018 Review/Revision - Dated 2016-2017 with CMS Approval June 23, 2017
+Review/Revision - Dated 01-01-2018 with CMS Approval October 3, 2018

+Review/Revision - Dated 2016-2017 with CMS Approval June 23, 2017

+Initial North Dakota Medicaid Expansion Quality Strategy - Dated 02-25-2014 with CMS Approval March 12, 2014

+'''